 If you are using the light one or Japanese soy sauce, the color of your fried rice with ham would not be as intense, and you need to make sure you check the seasoning after adding the vegetables back into the pan.

-Start by heating vegetable oil in a wok or large pan over medium-high heat.
+Start making this easy fried rice with ham by heating vegetable oil in a wok or large pan over medium-high heat.

 Add carrots and cook for a couple of minutes.